“The spirit lingers longest in the bones.” Dr. Vasant Lad, ayurvedic doctor and teacher.

-Our bones are much like soil, comprised of and requiring a balance of calcium and phosphorus.
+Our bones are living cells and protein fibers wrapped around layers of hard mineral salts.
+They are much like soil, comprised of and requiring a balance of calcium and phosphorus.
 Therefore, the best place to get calcium is from plants that grow in soil, as opposed to dairy (which contains high fat and calories and can be difficult to digest).
 High calcium vegetables include dark leafy greens, almonds, tofu, seaweed, and salmon.
 Your body also needs adequate amounts of vitamin D to absorb calcium, so it is important to spend time outdoors or take a supplement.
 Studies also show that consumption of animal protein can cause calcium to leach into your urine.
 Therefore, a diet that is balanced between plants, whole grains, and minimal animal products is essential for bone health.
 Trace minerals including copper, manganese, and zinc enhance calcium’s ability to increase bone density.
 Nuts, berries, tofu, tomatoes, and seafood offer these minerals.
 Excessive salt, phosphates, caffeine, and alcohol also leach calcium from your bones.

 Your Kidneys and Your Bones: